Beth, the location of this home is stunning. Were there any specific considerations you needed to make when building here?

 Zias Building Design works in some beautiful locations along the NSW coast.
 What types of materials and finishes do you find most popular?
 Do you think this is influenced by the coastal locations where you design and build?

 I think a mix of rendered masonry with face brick and cladding combined with timber and stone is always popular.
 Coastal homes do tend to lend themselves to incorporating stone and timber as feature elements as they are always reflected in the bush or coastal landscapes we see much of on the Coast.

 What new projects are in the pipeline for Zias Building Design?

 We have several new exciting projects coming up this year.
-In particular are an enormous house we have designed at Killcare Heights which I will be doing the interiors for and a gorgeous renovation of an art deco house near the beach.
-The Killcare project has extensive landscaping and external living areas which I am envisaging using Limestone on, so will be another opportunity to work with Sareen stone again in the near future.
+In particular, an enormous house we have designed at Killcare Heights where I will be doing the interiors and a gorgeous renovation of an art deco house near the beach.
+The Killcare project has extensive landscaping and external living areas which I am envisaging using Limestone, so will be another opportunity to work with Sareen stone again in the near future.